ptlis/phpcm/README.md

-# phptr - PHP's test-responsibility
+# phpcm - PHP's Coverage Monitor

-A simple tool to determine how many newly lines of code were added vs how many lines were tested.
+A simple tool providing metrics on how well tested your project is over time as well as per-commit, per-contributor data..

 ## Goals